I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 While Tidio is good for starting out, growing teams often find its pricing becomes unpredictable with increased usage, and its AI can be too rigid for complex customer interactions.
 Many Tidio AI alternatives offer more sophisticated automation and better integration with diverse knowledge sources.

 The ease of setup varies.
 Some Tidio AI alternatives, like eesel AI, integrate directly with your current helpdesk without needing a full migration.
-Others, like Intercom or Zendesk AI, require you to move your entire support operation to their platform, which can be a significant undertaking.
+Others, like Zendesk AI, offer a comprehensive platform that provides a unified ecosystem for your entire support operation.

 Many Tidio AI alternatives move away from Tidio's per-conversation model.
-Some charge per agent or per resolution (which can still be unpredictable), while others, like eesel AI, offer flat monthly fees for a set number of interactions, making budgeting much simpler.
+Some charge per agent or per resolution (which allows for precise scaling), while others, like eesel AI, offer flat monthly fees for a set number of interactions, making budgeting much simpler.

 Yes, some Tidio AI alternatives are designed to pull information from a wider range of sources. eesel AI, for instance, can connect to various documents like Google Docs, Confluence, and even past Slack threads to provide more accurate and comprehensive answers.